smartgeber Logo

 German gingerbread name: What is it?

-The article explores the traditional German name for gingerbread, known as 'Lebkuchen', and delves into its rich history and cultural significance.
+The article explores the traditional German name for gingerbread, known as 'Lebkuchen', and delves into its historical origins and cultural significance in Germany.

 What is the German name for gingerbread?